ashishjaswal2002/Question-Paper-Generator/README.md

-Tech Used:- React,React Query,Node JS, Array for Database,Express.
+Tech Used:- React,React Query,Node JS, Arrays for the Database,Express.

 How to Start